 [Also read: “10 Reasons It’s Time to Seek Help.”]

 Don’t just get by with your anxiety, get help.
-Even if you’re excelling at work or at home, you are doing so at the expense of your overall health and wellbeing.
+Even if you’re excelling at work or at home, you are doing so at the expense of your overall health and well being.
 Being overworked and overwhelmed isn’t a badge of honor.

 High-functioning anxiety may not be a specific condition, but it doesn’t mean you don’t have something going on in your life.
-If you’re feeling anxious, burned out or have any of the symptoms mentioned above, reach out to your health care provider or a licensed behavioral health specialist who can get you on the path toward relief.
+If you’re feeling anxious, burned out or have any of the symptoms mentioned above, reach out to your health care provider or a licensed mental health specialist who can get you on the path toward relief.